-The National Center for Farmworker Health has the following professional position available immediately.
-Please send resume and cover letter stating qualifications to fax: 512-312-2600 or email firstname.lastname@example.org .
+The National Center for Farmworker Health has the following professional positions available immediately.
+Please send resume and cover letter stating qualifications to fax: 512-312-2600 or email firstname.lastname@example.org.
+Please indicate the position you are applying for in the subject line of the fax or e-mail so it can be directed to the appropriate department within NCFH.
 NCFH is an EEOE.

 This website is supported by the Health Resources and Services Administration (HRSA) of the U.S. Department of Health and Human Services (HHS) as part of an award totaling $1,916,466 with 5% financed with non-governmental sources.
 The contents are those of the author(s) and do not necessarily represent the official views of, nor an endorsement, by HRSA, HHS or the U.S. Government